open-mmlab/mmdetection3d/projects/NeRF-Det/README.md

 ## Dataset

-The format of the scannet dataset in the latest version of mmdet3d only supports the lidar tasks.For NeRF-Det,we need to create the new format of scannet dataset.
+The format of the scannet dataset in the latest version of mmdet3d only supports the lidar tasks.For NeRF-Det,we need to create the new format of ScanNet Dataset.

 To perpare the new dataset, please use the `update_infos_to_v2.py` in this folder to replace the file with the same name in `tools/dataset_converters/`.And then refer to [scannet dataset](https://mmdetection3d.readthedocs.io/en/latest/advanced_guides/datasets/scannet.html) and following the instructions.